 Our policy commits us to:

--Identifying and addressing barriers to employment, training, development and promotion within the organisation.
+- Identifying and addressing barriers to employment, training, development and promotion

--Providing employees with the means for resolution of grievances in connection with the policy.
+- Providing employees with the means for resolution of grievances in connection with the

 To bring our D&I vision to life, in 2017 we established a global D&I Steering Committee comprising eight senior leaders representing our global businesses and 13 local D&I Councils comprising 30 employees to drive diversity and inclusion initiatives across the regions.